Oreolorun/Image-Recognition-Flask/README.md

 # Image Recognition Flask
-This repo is setup as a Flask app deployment repository for the Image-Recognition project.
+This repo is setup as a Flask app deployment repository for the [Image-Recognition project](https://github.com/Oreolorun/Image-Recognition).
+You can check out the Flask app [here](https://car-classifier-flask.herokuapp.com/), if you are interested in the Streamlit app instead, that can be found [here](https://share.streamlit.io/oreolorun/image-recognition/main/data_app.py)